 Our Patron Saint

-By the time of St. Elizabeth’s death in 1821, her congregation had twenty communities devoted to the care of orphans, the sick, and above all, the parochial schools.
+By the time of St. Elizabeth’s death in 1821, her congregation had twenty communities devoted to the care of orphans, the sick, and above all, educating children in parochial schools.